 If, for some reason, I was unable to pay the $1000/month for my watch, I planned to dip into the ringfenced account where the watch cash was warehoused.
 This was my worst-case scenario.
 However, I never had to do this; I had no problems obtaining the $1000 cashflow every month, and in many months I made way more than that.
 So, I actually paid off the watch in two years.
 As mentioned, financial discipline is key here.

 A Suitcase of Portable Wealth

 The above approach appeals to me but may not appeal to everyone.
 Some may prefer to pay for their wearable art all in cash and not worry about it.
-My approach needs not only financial discipline but assets to implement it.
+My approach needs not only financial discipline but also assets to implement.
 Financial education is key in creating and understanding your cashflow machines.

 © 2019 Sivakumar Sathiamoorthy